A Pomeranzian Growth Theory of the Great Divergence: Model

-The market-clearing conditions are given by the following equations:
+Market-clearing conditions are given by the following equations:

-Note that the labor supply decreases in \eqref{eq:L} by $\eta n_t$ per adult because of childcare.
+Note that labor supply decreases in \eqref{eq:L} by $\eta n_t$ per adult because of childcare.

-The endogenous variables of the model are determined once the employment shares of the agricultural and manufacturing sectors are obtained by market-clearing conditions.
+The endogenous variables of the model are determined once the employment shares of the agricultural and manufacturing sectors are obtained using market-clearing conditions.
 From \eqref{eq:Ya}, \eqref{eq:Xa}, \eqref{eq:X}, and \eqref{eq:mu}, the relative price of agricultural goods becomes

 where $\ell_{at} \equiv L_{at}/\bqty{(1-\eta n_t)N_t}$ is the employment share of the agricultural sector.